 One recent study suggest that the vast majority of students (89.3%) who compete in Division I athletics are, indeed, student-athletes whose participation in their sport is a component of their overall university experience (1).
 According to the NCAA, they go pro in something other than their sport.
 This is a big success for the NCAAs academics first mission.
 However another article reports that despite the NCAAs insistence that it is concerned about student athletes academic growth, it often feels as though student is a poor second to athlete.
 (2).

-There is a general consensus among the college tennis student-athletes we know that the tennis players are on the whole some of the more academic student athletes (higher GPA) smile but that fewer of them take STEM subjects than non-athletes and whilst not specific to tennis players, the NCAA does have some interesting data.
+There is a general consensus among the college tennis student-athletes we know that the tennis players are on the whole some of the more academic student athletes (higher GPA) but that fewer of them take STEM subjects than non-athletes and whilst not specific to tennis players, the NCAA does have some interesting data.

-In 2017/18, 63% of D1 male players and 62% of females were internationals, with players coming from 97 nations.
+Number of Student-Athletes by Country, Divisions I and II and type of degrees awarded In 2017/18, 63% of D1 male players and 62% of females were internationals, with players coming from 97 nations.
 For D1 men's tennis, there were 820 US men, 782 from Europe including 125 from the UK, 238 from South America/Central America/Caribbean, 78 from Asia, 77 from Africa/Middle East, 65 from Australia/New Zealand, and 49 from Canada (3).

 NCAA Majors for all male athletes(A) compared to athletes in non-revenue sports(NR) and non-athletes (NA) 2017/18 (4)

-Business A 31 NR 37 NA 23
+Numbers are % Business A 31 NR 37 NA 23

 Social Science A 18 NR 16 NA 15